 Populated regions could also determine how easy it might be to stumble on an item of antiquity.
 Western Europe is more populated which could make it harder to find a place to detect, while eastern Europe is relatively more open.
 Northeastern sites also have a more recent historical timeframe than southeastern sites.

 Like in the US, and even more so because of stiff penalties, detectorists in Europe should do some research on the latest laws and prohibitions.
+This website is a good place to start, which states “In England, Wales and Northern Ireland, all finders of gold and silver objects, and groups of coins from the same finds, over 300 years old, have a legal obligation to report such items under the Treasure Act 1996.”

 In any case, think a bit more like an archaeologist than a hobby detectorist.
 The rift between the two worlds grows every year when history is challenged and destroyed.
 Shining a cooperative and positive light on the hobby is a good thing to achieve.